 1. Need for Restaurant Consulting in Deciding the Concept and Location

 (i) Concept and Format: When any restaurant owner is beginning with their new venture, the restaurant consultant will help you in developing the concept for your restaurant and whether the location and the concept are in sync.
 Based on the concept, the restaurant consultant enables you to decide the restaurant design, develop the menu, and the pricing.

 (ii) Location: Location is also a critical component that plays a significant role in the success of the restaurant.
 Based on your restaurant concept, format, and budget, the consultant can help you pinpoint the ideal location of your restaurant after doing market research specific to the existing competition and target audience.

 (iii) Shop & Property: The need for restaurant consulting also becomes essential in selecting the right property for your restaurant.
-Basic amenities such as the parking space, regular water, and electricity supply is a must in any restaurant.
+Basic amenities such as the parking space, regular water, and electricity supply are a must in any restaurant.
 Your customers should be able to reach the restaurant without much difficulty and park their vehicles; otherwise, they might choose another restaurant over yours.
 The consultant will also help you in analyzing that there are desired amenities already available in the building of your restaurant.